harishuthaya/emotichat/README.md

 - Live messaging with multiple users.
 - Emotion detection on every message sent (machine learning model picks between 6 different emotions with 89% accuracy)
-- Messages stored in a MongoDB database so that useres who join later can view previous messages.
+- Messages stored in a MongoDB database so that users who join later can view previous messages.

 ## Built With

-Node, Express, Next, React, Python, MongoDB, Socket.IO, Tailwind CSS
+Node, Express, Next, React, Python, MongoDB, Socket.IO, Tailwind CSS.
 \
 Backend deployed on Heroku and frontend deployed on Netlify.